top of page

 Team Members

-Nominated Principal Investigator: Dr. Ruth Lavergne
+Nominated Principal Investigator: Ruth Lavergne

-Co-Investigators & Collaborators: Dr. Ruth Martin-Misener, Richard Boute, Fiona Bergin, Julie Easley, François Gallant, Roetka Gradstein, Mathew Grandy,Agnes Grudniewicz, Lindsay Hedden, Myles Leslie, Emily Marshall, Maddi MacKay, Melanie Mooney, Catherine Moravac, Erin Palmer, Sarah Sabri, & Joshua Tracey.
+Co-Investigators & Collaborators: Ruth Martin-Misener, Richard Boute, Fiona Bergin, Julie Easley, François Gallant, Roetka Gradstein, Mathew Grandy,Agnes Grudniewicz, Lindsay Hedden, Myles Leslie, Emily Marshall, Maddi MacKay, Melanie Mooney, Catherine Moravac, Erin Palmer, Sarah Sabri, & Joshua Tracey.

 Contact: papercuts@dal.ca